kat-brady/CSC120-A4/rubric.md

 **yes** 1 pt: The `Passenger` class uses appropriate methods from the `Car` class to implement its `boardCar(...)` and `getOffCar(...)` methods

-**part** 1 pt: The `Train` class has all expected attributes / relationships with the other classes
+**yes** 1 pt: The `Train` class has all expected attributes / relationships with the other classes

-**part** 1 pt: The `Train` class has all expected methods, making use of methods from other classes as appropriate
+**yes** 1 pt: The `Train` class has all expected methods, making use of methods from other classes as appropriate